tehwalris/coffee-random/README.md

 Doing the calculations manually (instead of relying on browser layout mechanisms) makes it much easier to smoothly animate pieces between two structurally different layouts.
-For example, in the "machine" form there is a larger space betwen the 2nd and 3rd brew head.
+For example, in the "machine" form there is a larger space between the 2nd and 3rd brew head.
 In the "rating square" form, all brew heads are evenly spaced.
 It would be very difficult to animate between these two states if all the layout was done in CSS, since the required markup would likely be structurally different.